echristhuraj/CubeSatDetumblingSimulator/README.md

 * Disturbance forces and torques on the CubeSat were neglected so that the simplified analytical solution to the gravitational 2-body dynamics equations could be used.
 * The only actuators used in the detumbling algorithm are the 3 magnetorquers and the only sensors used are the magnetometer and the gyroscope (often packaged together in an inertial measurement unit (IMU)).
 * The user should adjust the `frmeRte_simUI` and `simSpdMltplr` parameters so that aliasing, graphical errors, or other issues do not occur; these issues can potentially cause the simulation results to diverge or the program to crash.

+## References

+[1] Montalvo, Carlos.
+"ADCS for LEO Satellites." _YouTube_. https://www.youtube.com/playlist?list=PL_D7_GvGz-v3mDQ9iR-cfjXsQf4DeR1_H.

+[2] Sanderson, Grant [3Blue1Brown] and Ben Eater.
+"Visualizing Quaternions: An explorable video series." _eater.net_. https://eater.net/quaternions/.